Biden says 'every indication' Russia ready to invade Ukraine

 Even if an attack doesn't materialise, the sustained Russian pressure on Ukraine has further hobbled its shaky economy and left an entire nation under constant strain.

-Eastern Ukraine already has been the site of fighting since 2014, and tensions soared again Thursday.
+Eastern Ukraine already has been the site of fighting since 2014, and tensions have soared again.

 Separatist authorities in the Luhansk region reported an increase in Ukrainian shelling along the tense line of contact.
 Separatist official Rodion Miroshnik said rebel forces returned fire.

-An observer mission of the Organization for Security and Cooperation in Europe is expected to offer its assessment of the situation later Thursday.
+An observer mission of the Organisation for Security and Cooperation in Europe is expected to offer its assessment of the situation.

 Russia, in turn, aired worries that hawkish forces in Ukraine, encouraged by the West, could launch an attack to reclaim control of the rebel areas — plans Kyiv denies.